board of education (BOE)

 As its primary task, the board continually defines, articulates, and re-defines district ends to answer the recurring question — who gets what benefits for how much?
 Effective ends development requires attention to at least two (2) key concerns: Student Learning and Organizational Effectiveness.

-• Ends express the benefits the school district should deliver, thereby providing the entire system with clarity of purpose and a clear direction.
+Ends express the benefits the school district should deliver, thereby providing the entire system with clarity of purpose and a clear direction.
 A school board rarely creates district ends; rather, it most often detects them through listening and observing.
+Ends reflect the district’s purpose, direction, priorities, and desired outcomes and are recorded in statements of core values/beliefs, mission, vision, and goals.
+In effective school districts, every part of the organization is aligned with the ends articulated by the school board in written board policy.
+Well-crafted ends enable the school board to effectively and efficiently monitor district performance and assess organizational success (Principle 5).

 iStock-1306669539